deptagency/algomart/apps/cms/README.md

 When you first spin up the app, you'll see only text rendered in place of images.
 There's an extra step needed in order to make these files available.

+1. Navigate to the local CMS, which defaults to http://localhost:8055
+1. Log in using the username and password you specified in `config.local.json`.
 1. In the local CMS, go to Settings (the cog wheel)
 1. Go to Roles & Permissions
 1. Click on the Public category